 This is, as you might expect, not great for your lashes.
-It’s the same principle as how tying your hair regularly will cause hair loss – tugging on your eyelashes regularly will also cause lash loss!
+It’s the same principle as to how tying your hair regularly will cause hair loss – tugging on your eyelashes regularly will also cause lash loss!

 If your mascara is clumping up regularly, it might be a sign that it’s time to change your mascara.
 If it was clumping up right from the get-go, then you probably need to find a better formula that works for you.
 Aside from being uncomfortable to wear, clumpy mascara isn’t a cute look either.

 Mascara, just like any other makeup product, can go bad too.
 Furthermore, as a product that you’re introducing very, very close to your eye, you need to be ultra-cautious about its shelf life.

 As a general rule of thumb, replace your mascaras (also eyeliners) at least every three months.
 After this time, even if the mascara formula still goes on OK, it may already be starting to harbour a bacterial colony that you certainly don’t want anywhere near your precious peepers.